bitoolean/scoop-bucket-experiment/README.md

 How do I install these manifests?
 ---------------------------------

-Don't!

-ignore the rest of this page...
+Don't!  and please ignore everything below...

 ______________________________________________________